 Full tuition fees

-You apply directly through participating universities, such as Monash University, UNSW, or the University of Queensland.
+Apply directly through participating universities such as Monash University, UNSW, or the University of Queensland.
+Most universities automatically assess eligible PhD applicants for RTP during admission.

 This is a top pick for students seeking a fully funded PhD in Australia for international students.